 First of all, if you are in an area where you get heavy snowfall, you should make sure you clear the lid of excessive snow; otherwise, it could get overloaded and tear.

 Expanding water in your pipework and pump can result in cracks, but if you keep the heater running all the time, this will not be an issue.

 The next thing to consider is your own comfort.

-In winter, as the air temperature drops, your hot tub is going to cool down.
+As the air temperature drops in winter, your inflatable hot tub is not going to work as well.
 This is because you cannot run the pump and the heater simultaneously with a plug and play type of hot tub running off 110v.

 The heater can remain on all the time with the pump running in economy mode just to keep the water circulating, but as soon as you turn on the jets, the heater will switch off automatically to prevent an overload.